Islam-Imad/GazaShell/README.md

 # **GazaShell**

-A simple implementation of a Unix-like shell in C++.
+A Bugy implementation of a Unix-like shell in C++.

 ---